corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/ledger/flows/_index.md

 ## Flow Framework

 Rather than having to specify these steps manually, Corda automates the process using flows.
-A flow is a sequence of steps that tells a virtual node how to achieve a specific ledger update, such as issuing an asset or settling a trade.
+A flow is a sequence of steps that tells a {{< tooltip >}}virtual node{{< /tooltip >}} how to achieve a specific ledger update, such as issuing an asset or settling a trade.
 For example, the following shows the flow’s steps used between Alice and Bob to perform the ledger update:

 {{<
   figure
 	 width="50%"
 	 src="flow-sequence.png"